C++ Core Guidelines: Naming and Layout Rules

 NL.7: Make the length of a name roughly proportional to the length of its scope

 This rule sounds strange, but we are already used to it.
-Giving a variable the name i or j, or giving a variable the name T will make the intention of the code immediately clear: i and j are indices, and T is a type parameter of a template.
+Giving a variable the name i or j or the name T will immediately make the code’s intention clear: i and j are indices, and T is a template type parameter.

 template<typename T>